6 Steps to Create New Year’s Resolutions for Your Small Business

 Commit to good habits.
 Much of the success in business (and personal life) is the result of establishing good habits.
 Whether you’re a solopreneur or you have a team, adopt specific practices, like no-meeting days, routine times for responding to emails, and a set number of weekly sales calls.
 Consistency is the precursor to success.

 Do nothing at all and hope for the best.
-We’re not recommending this, but if you’re happy with the way things are going, and don’t want things to change (even for the better) just keep doing what you’re doing.
+We’re not recommending this, but if you’re happy with the way things are going and don’t want things to change (even for the better), just keep doing what you’re doing.

 Turn Resolutions Into Results